Eczema types: Atopic dermatitis diagnosis and treatment

 Common triggers include skin care products, weather (cold or hot), wool clothing, stress, perfumes, and laundry detergents that contain fragrance.

 Your dermatologist can help you figure out your triggers.
-If you want to learn more about triggers, go to: Eczema triggers.
+To learn more about triggers, go to: Eczema triggers.

-Pimecrolimus cream (Elidel) or tacrolimus ointment (Protopic): Also known as topical calcineurin inhibitors (TCIs), your dermatologist may prescribe one of these medications if corticosteroids stop working, fail to work, or are not a good option for you.
+Pimecrolimus cream or tacrolimus ointment: Also known as topical calcineurin inhibitors (TCIs), your dermatologist may prescribe one of these medications if corticosteroids stop working, fail to work, or are not a good option for you.
 To find out more, go to: Eczema treatment: Topical calcineurin inhibitors (TCIs).

-Crisaborole ointment (Eucrisa): Approved to treat patients 3 months of age or older, crisaborole can be used on many areas of the skin.
+Crisaborole ointment: Approved to treat patients 3 months of age or older, crisaborole can be used on many areas of the skin.
 To learn more, go to: Eczema treatment: Crisaborole ointment.

-Ruxolitinib cream (Opzelura): This medication is approved to treat patients 12 years of age or older, who have mild to moderate atopic dermatitis.
+Ruxolitinib cream: This medication is approved to treat patients 12 years of age or older, who have mild to moderate atopic dermatitis.
 To find out more, go to: JAK inhibitors: What your dermatologist wants you to know.

-Roflumilast cream (Zoryve): This medication is approved to treat patients 6 years of age and older who have mild to moderate atopic dermatitis.
+Roflumilast cream: This medication is approved to treat patients 6 years of age and older who have mild to moderate atopic dermatitis.
 It’s reported that it doesn’t sting or burn when applied.
-In clinical trials, more than 40% of patients aged 6 and older were clear or almost clear after using roflumilast for 4 weeks.
-Some patients had less itch 24 hours after starting this medication.

 Applying medication to your skin as directed can improve your skin’s ability to keep out germs and everyday substances that can irritate it.
 This means fewer flare-ups.
 The medication should also improve your skin’s ability to lock in moisture, so you’ll have fewer cracks and fissures.